 Utilizing this method, unauthorized devices are restricted from connecting to a LAN through a port to which the user is connected.
 EAPOL packets are the only traffic that can be transmitted through the specific port until authorization is granted.
-The 802.1x Access Control method holds three roles, each of which are vital to creating and upkeeping a stable and working Access Control security method.
+The 802.1X Access Control method has three roles, each of which are vital to creating and maintaining a stable and working Access Control security method.

-Figure 10-5.
-The three roles of 802.1x
+Figure 10- 5.
+The three roles of 802.1X